Nef10/SwiftBeanCount/README.md

 - `account`: Account which is used to keep track of the balance between the people
 - `tag`: Tag which is appended to all transactions which are or should be synchronized
 - `name`: Your name - this will be used to identify the colunms of the sheet
-- `dateTolerance` Tolerance in days which will be used when checking if a transactions already exists
+- `dateTolerance`: Tolerance in days which will be used when checking if a transactions already exists

 These options are specified globally via `customs` like this (the date does not matter and will be ignored):